JuliaActors/Actors.jl/docs/src/actors.md

 8
 ```

 All available threads did concurrently fill our served dictionary with their thread ids.
-The actor access to the dictionary happens almost completely behind the scenes.
+Actor access to the dictionary happens almost completely behind the scenes.

 Now we try it out with distributed computing: